Before You Read

 The Institutional Cover

-Harvard accepted $9+ million from Epstein.
-MIT Media Lab secretly took his donations post-conviction.
-Both provided legitimacy: visiting fellowships, office space, event invitations.
+Harvard accepted $8.9 million from Epstein between 1998 and 2007.
+(CBS News) MIT Media Lab secretly took his donations post-conviction — director Joi Ito marked them as anonymous to avoid controversy, with MIT officials agreeing that amounts below $5 million were acceptable.
+(MIT News) Both provided legitimacy: visiting fellowships, office space, event invitations.
 When you’re a Harvard Visiting Fellow, you’re not just “some guy.”
 The university’s reputation launders yours.

 The 2008 plea deal, where federal prosecutors dropped a 53-count indictment and allowed Epstein to plead to state charges with just 13 months in county jail, suggests institutional leverage at work.
 (See Part 1 for details on the intelligence connections.)

-The 2025 document release revealed a stark contrast in accountability.
+The document releases also revealed a stark contrast in accountability.
 In the UK, when the files showed Lord Mandelson had sent Epstein inside information about the British government’s financial crisis response, the Metropolitan Police opened a criminal investigation.
-The Prime Minister got involved in stripping his peerage.
+On February 23, 2026, Mandelson was arrested on suspicion of misconduct in public office — becoming the latest high-profile figure to face consequences from the Epstein document releases.
+(Reuters) (The Guardian) The Prime Minister moved to strip his peerage.

-In the US: No investigations announced.
+In the US, as of February 2026: No new investigations publicly announced.
 No accountability for anyone named.

 Congressman Ro Khanna: “There are dozens of people who have done worse things than Mandelson has, and yet there’s been no accountability.”
 (Breaking Points)